Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 If you're familiar with our company, you'll know we are 100% advocates for this as well.

-But today, we'll explain why a whole food diet – even if well executed – is no longer enough to unlock peak health and performance.
+But I'm here to tell you that a whole food diet – even if well executed – is no longer enough to unlock peak health and performance.

-There are countless obstacles that will block you from getting the nutrition you deserve… unless you know exactly what to look for and how to adapt.
+There are countless obstacles in the modern environment that will block you from getting the nutrition you deserve… unless you know exactly what to look for and how to adapt.

 Modern Foods Are Less Nutrient-Dense

-But here's the problem: foods today are becoming less nutrient-dense.
+But here's the problem: foods today are becoming less and less nutrient-dense.

 Why are modern foods less nutrient-dense?